akosek4/travel-planner/README.md

 ## Phase 4: Task 2
 Fri Mar 31 15:18:33 PDT 2023

-Trip added to list of trips
+Trip named bob added to list of trips

 Fri Mar 31 15:18:39 PDT 2023

-Trip removed from list of trips
+Trip named bob removed from list of trips

 Fri Mar 31 15:18:47 PDT 2023

-Trip added to list of trips
+Trip named john added to list of trips

 Fri Mar 31 15:18:59 PDT 2023

-Trip added to list of trips
+Trip named sarah added to list of trips

 ## Phase 4: Task 3
 If I had more time for this project, I would make some significant changes to improve